 In such cases, the MARM process may be closed, and the case transferred to the appropriate statutory process.
-This decision should be clearly recorded.
+This decision should be clearly recorded as a rationale for closure.

 Where it is agreed that the risks have been sufficiently reduced or removed, the MARM can be formally closed.
 This decision must be documented in Section 4: Closure of MARM on the MARM Meeting Record Form.